benhur07b/open-hazards-ph-qgis/README.md

 that what was public will remain public even if projects ran out of funds or there is a change in access policy.

 ## I found some cool hazards data, will you host it?
 Yes!
-Please open a ticket on the repo and let's discuss.
+Please open a ticket on the [open-hazards-ph repo](https://github.com/maning/open-hazards-ph) and let's discuss.

 ## The open-hazards-ph repo is maintained by:
 * Maning Sambale [[@maning](https://github.com/maning)]